RIT-NTNU-Bachelor/OpenCV_Server/README.md

 ![Screenshot from 2024-04-01 20-56-30](https://github.com/RIT-NTNU-Bachelor/OpenCV_Server/assets/66110094/c6a54bb3-ea92-4ba2-9d1c-49edf7c3dc8d)

-(**Note:** The image shows the server tracking a users face, and then sending the coordinates over UDP)
+(**Note:** The image is for illustrating the server tracking a users face, and then sending the coordinates over UDP)

 This project implements a server application using OpenCV for real-time face tracking.
 It detects the face of a user via a webcam and sends the coordinates to a client application using UDP protocol.
 This allows for the development of interactive applications that respond to user's face position in real-time.